ogotbanned/United-states-welfare-guide/readme.txt

 Whoever you are, i wish you luck in NEET life. @copyright anon This work is under a creative commons attribution-share Alike License.

-ver 1.1 Fixed formatting issues.
+ver 1.1.1 Fixed formatting issues and spelling errors.